 Loppet TRAIL KIDS Coaches

 Mary has raced in the Minnesota State High School meet, in the Junior Olympics for the Central Team, and for the Division I Nordic program at Middlebury College.
 Returning to Minnesota after years abroad has meant returning to skiing and training.
 Mary is a licensed teacher with experience teaching and coaching middle school kids.
 She coached cross-country and track and ran the ski club at middle school for four years.
 Last year, she was an assistant coach for the Southwest High School nordic team.
-She first discovered the benefits of Loppet Foundation training programs for herself, then enrolled her own kids in Loppet FAST KIDS programs.
-Coaching the Fast Kids program since 2013, she has had a great time watching how fast young athletes can learn to ski fast!
+She first discovered the benefits of Loppet Foundation training programs for herself, then enrolled her own kids in Loppet TRAIL KIDS programs.
+Coaching the TRAIL KIDS program since 2013, she has had a great time watching how fast young athletes can learn to ski fast!

 Julia (aka Jules, JC, or Curry) started skiing her sophomore year at Woodbury High School in Woodbury, MN.
 She skied for The College of Saint Scholastica in Duluth, MN from 2007-2011, and made a trip to Truckee, CA for Junior Nationals in 2009 as a 2nd year “Older Junior.”